AdobeDocs/release-notes.en/current.md

 * Fixed an issue causing the [!UICONTROL Duplicate Test] and [!UICONTROL Duplicate Allocation Template] buttons in [!UICONTROL Audience Lab] not to work.
 (AAM-53388)
 * Fixed an issue causing the [!UICONTROL Match Rate] and [!UICONTROL Segment Addressable Audiences] to be displayed as 0 when a destination is configured to export UUIDs.
 The [!UICONTROL Match Rate] and [!UICONTROL Segment Addressable Audiences] are now displayed as 100%.
 (AAM-51615)
 * Fixed an issue causing trait names which contain special characters to be HTML-encoded twice.
 (AAM-54001)
-* Fixed an issue blocking some users from switching to other Adobe Experience Cloud solutions from the [!DNL Audience Manager] user interface.
+* Fixed an issue blocking some users from switching to other Adobe Experience Cloud applications from the [!DNL Audience Manager] user interface.
 (AAM-52917)
 * Fixed an issue blocking some users from creating a SHA256 data source for People-based destinations.
 (AAM-53525)
 * Multiple accessibility improvements across the interface.
 (AAM-48986, AAM-49009, AAM-48984, AAM-48939, AAM-48940, AAM-48964, AAM-49032, AAM-49360)